 ABOUT YWCA SOJOURNER'S SHELTER

 Since 1982 YWCA Sojourner Shelter for Homeless Women and Families has evolved from an overnight shelter in a church basement to the current 75-bed facility located on Washington Street East.
-YWCA Sojourner's Shelter for Homeless Women and Families provides emergency shelter for nearly 900 individuals, including more than 300 children, each year.
+YWCA Sojourner's Shelter for Homeless Women and Families provides emergency shelter for more than 700 individuals, including more than 200 children, each year.
 The shelter serves single women, single parents with children and families.